cozy/cozy-client/docs/react-integration.md

 There are two solutions:

-1) Lift the data fetching up the React tree: make a parent of the two components be the responsible of the data.
+1) Lift the data fetching up the React tree: make a parent of the two components be the responsible for the data.
 2) Using fetch policies to prevent re-fetching of the data

 1 can be a good solution but sometimes the components needing the data are too far down the tree and/or too decoupled;
 it might not make sense to lift the data fetching up only to have to drill the data down the tree again.

-Using both `Query` and `queryConnect`, you can declare a *fetch policy*.
+Using `useQuery`, `Query` and `queryConnect`, you can declare a *fetch policy*.
 It tells cozy-client if it should execute the `query` at componentDidMount time.
-It enables n components to be connected to the same query without triggering n requests.
+It enables *N* components to be connected to the same query without triggering *N* requests.

 A fetch policy is a function receiving the state of the current query and returning true if it should be fetched and false otherwise.
 It is important to name the query with `as` when using fetch policies